-New York City amended the City’s Human Rights Law to make it illegal for employers or third-party agencies to request a credit check or to use information from a credit check to assess job applicants.
-The amendment (0261-2014) takes effect September 3, 2015.
+New York City amended its Human Rights Law to make it illegal for employers or third-party agencies to request a credit check or to use information from a credit check to assess job applicants.
+The amendment (0261-2014) takes effect Sept.
+3, 2015.

-“This bill will remove a barrier to employment and ensure that people are judged on their merits and ability, rather than unrelated factors.”
+“This bill will remove a barrier to employment and ensure that people are judged on their merits and ability, rather than unrelated factors,” he said.

 Which Parts of a NYC Applicant’s Credit History Are Off Limits?

 The new amendment makes it illegal for employers to request information about applicants’ credit, including:

 - Items in collections

 Which Jobs Are Excluded from the NYC Credit Check Ban?

 Certain types of positions are excluded from the amendment’s provisions, including:

 - Police officers or those involved in a position with a law enforcement or investigative function at the department of investigation